-ITV News Political Correspondent Daniel Hewitt reports on the dire conditions families have to live in from Clarion Housing
+ITV News Political Correspondent Daniel Hewitt reports on the dire conditions families have to live in from Clarion Housing.
+Produced by: Sophie Alexander.

 The UK’s biggest housing association has admitted it has failed tenants after an ITV News investigation found widespread disrepair and squalid conditions across an entire housing estate of nearly 500 homes.